Our Teaching Method

 Carson is not only an accomplished drummer, but also an excellent ability to communicate with the student.
 My skills, understanding, and confidence have grown immensely.
 I leave every lesson with the confidence that I am advancing as a drummer.

-Ford has been an absolute pleasure to work with the last five years.
+He has been an absolute pleasure to work with the last five years.
 His ability and creativity given his age are unparalleled.
 In 20 years of teaching, I have never met anyone as versatile and as well rounded as he has become.
 As an educator, I see the progress he’s made with his private students.
 He truly is a world class inspiration and mentor.

 “We love Glee and the Lake family!